SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Chorogaunt.md

 reason: 2
 intuition: 2
 presence: 3
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the chorogaunt can take 5 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: Lethe
-    effects:
-      - effect: While the chorogaunt is winded, they gain an edge on strikes, and any strike made against them gains an edge.
+features:
-  - name: Soulsight
+  - type: feature
-    effects:
-      - effect: Any creature within 2 squares of the chorogaunt can't be hidden from them.
-abilities:
+    feature_type: ability
-  - name: Agonizing Harmony
+    name: Agonizing Harmony
     icon: ❇️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Weapon
-    type: Main action
+    usage: Main action
     distance: 5 burst
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 3
-        t1: 4 psychic damage; I < 1 slowed (save ends)
+        tier1: 4 psychic damage; I < 1 slowed (save ends)
-        t2: 7 psychic damage; I < 2 slowed (save ends)
+        tier2: 7 psychic damage; I < 2 slowed (save ends)
-        t3: 10 psychic damage; I < 3 slowed (save ends)
+        tier3: 10 psychic damage; I < 3 slowed (save ends)
+      - name: Effect
-      - effect: One ally within 10 squares of the chorogaunt shifts up to their speed.
+        effect: One ally within 10 squares of the chorogaunt shifts up to their speed.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Chaotic Entrancing Harmony
+    name: Chaotic Entrancing Harmony
     icon: ❇️
     keywords:
       - Area
-    type: Maneuver
+    usage: Maneuver
     distance: 10 burst
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: The chorogaunt slides each target up to 3 squares, ignoring stability.
+        effect: The chorogaunt slides each target up to 3 squares, ignoring stability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: I Thrive on Pain
+    name: I Thrive on Pain
     icon: ❗️
     cost: 3 Malice
     keywords:
       - Magic
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The chorogaunt is targeted by a strike.
     effects:
+      - name: Effect
-      - effect: Any damage from the strike is halved, and the chorogaunt's abilities deal an extra 3 damage until the end of their next turn.
+        effect: Any damage from the strike is halved, and the chorogaunt's abilities deal an extra 3 damage until the end of their next turn.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the chorogaunt can take 5 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: trait
+    name: Lethe
+    icon: ⭐️
+    effects:
+      - effect: While the chorogaunt is winded, they gain an edge on strikes, and any strike made against them gains an edge.
+  - type: feature
+    feature_type: trait
+    name: Soulsight
+    icon: ⭐️
+    effects:
+      - effect: Any creature within 2 squares of the chorogaunt can't be hidden from them.
+  - type: feature
+    feature_type: ability
-  - name: Frightening Tones
+    name: Frightening Tones
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 10
     target: Three enemies
     effects:
+      - name: Effect
-      - effect: Each target must choose between taking 5 psychic damage, or being frightened (save ends).
+        effect: Each target must choose between taking 5 psychic damage, or being frightened (save ends).
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Bully the Weak
+    name: Bully the Weak
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Magic
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 10
     target: One ally
     effects:
+      - name: Effect
-      - effect: The chorogaunt kills the target, and each other ally in the encounter deals an extra 3 damage with strikes until the end of the round.
+        effect: The chorogaunt kills the target, and each other ally in the encounter deals an extra 3 damage with strikes until the end of the round.
 The Director gains Malice equal to the number of heroes in the encounter.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Running Cacophony
+    name: Running Cacophony
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Magic
-    type: "-"
+    usage: "-"
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: The chorogaunt shifts up to their speed, uses Agonizing Harmony, shifts up to their speed, and then uses Agonizing Harmony again.
+        effect: The chorogaunt shifts up to their speed, uses Agonizing Harmony, shifts up to their speed, and then uses Agonizing Harmony again.
-        name: Effect
 ~~~